Configuring a Pipeline

 Pipeline Working Schema The location for temporarily storing data preview transient tables and for retrieving pipeline execution metrics from the Snowflake Information Schema.
 Transient tables are removed when you stop the preview.

-Specify the pipeline working schema in the following format: <database>.<schema>.
+Specify the working schema in the following format: <database>.<schema>.

 If you have a database or schema as Snowflake pipeline defaults, this property is already configured to use those values.
 Update the values as needed.

-Select the database and schema to use.
-Or, click the Select Schema icon to explore your Snowflake account for the database and schema to use, then click Save.
+To configure this property, select the database and schema to use, or click the Select Schema icon to explore your Snowflake account for the database and schema to use.
+Then, click Save.

 You do not need to define precompiled UDFs that are available in your Snowflake account.